-"In the preparation or review of an Official Plan, municipalities and planning authorities must be consistent with the Provincial Policy Statement, a document which provides policy direction on matters of provincial interest related land to use planning and development.
-Together with a municipal official plan, the intent is to provide a framework for comprehensive, integrated and long-term planning that supports and integrates the principles of strong communities, clean and healthy а environment and economic growth, for the long term.
+"In the preparation or review of an Official Plan, municipalities and planning authorities must be consistent with the Provincial Policy

+Statement, a document which provides policy direction on matters of provincial interest related to land use planning and development.
+Together with a municipal official plan, the intent is to provide a framework for comprehensive, integrated and long-term planning that supports and integrates principles of the communities, а clean and healthy environment and economic growth, for the long term.

-Council has reviewed and revised this plan to be consistent with provincial interests such as promoting efficient and cost-effective development, accommodating a range and mix of residential, employment, recreational and open space uses to meet long-term needs. providing opportunities for intensification and redevelopment including brownfields, providing for a full-range of housing types and densities, maintaining the well-being of the downtown, ensuring the efficient use of planned public services, supporting energy efficiency and improved air and water quality, providing an adequate supply of affordable housing, providing for the wise use and protection of a variety of resources such as natural heritage and cultural heritage, which also affects the Town."
+Council has reviewed and revised this plan to be consistent with provincial interests such as promoting efficient and costeffective development, accommodating a range and mix of residential, employment, recreational and open space uses to meet long-term needs, providing opportunities for intensification and redevelopment including brownfields, providing for a full-range of housing types and densities, maintaining the well-being of the downtown, ensuring the efficient use of planned public services, supporting energy efficiency and improved air and water quality, providing an adequate supply of affordable housing, providing for the wise use and protection of a variety of resources such as natural heritage and cultural heritage, which also affects the Town."